raceintospace/raceintospace/doc/manual/manual.md

 **Fifth turn:**  Research Mercury as much as you can.
 Go to the Administration building, and click on Astronaut Recruiting.
 Select all the candidates with Capsule skills of 2 or higher.
 Go to Administration, Future Missions, and open Pad A.  If you've managed an orbital satellite, press the up arrow three times to select Unmanned Suborbital, and select the Mercury capsule.
 If not, schedule another orbital satellite.
 End turn.

 **Sixth turn (and after):**  Assemble the Unmanned Suborbital (or satellite).
 Research Mercury as much as you can.
 Continue attempts at the satellite until you're successful.
-Fly unmanned Mercuries only if the capsule's not close to Max R&D.  Once it's at least 20 points from Max R&D you should schedule a manned suborbital.
+Schedule unmanned Mercuries until the capsule is within 15-20% of Max R&D.  Once there you should schedule a manned suborbital.

 When you're ready for the suborbital, if you don't have anyone out of Basic Training yet, go there and withdraw someone early.

 Once your people graduate from Basic Training (or you've withdrawn someone), go to the Astronaut Complex and send them/him to the Mercury program.
 Click the Facility Transfer button, then hit the Mercury button, which will take you to that program.
 Assign your astronaut(s) to crew(s).
-Now go back to Future Missions and schedule a manned Suborbital mission.
-Select the Mercury capsule, and assign your new crew to Primary.
+Now go back to Future Missions and schedule a manned Suborbital.
+Select the Mercury capsule, and assign your new crew(s) to it.
 Assign a backup if you have one available.
 End turn when you're ready.

 **Next turn:**  Assemble the manned Suborbital.
 Finish researching Mercury (hopefully).
+Sechedule an Orbital for next turn, withdrawing someone from Basic if necessary.
 Click on Misc and purchase EVA Suits, and research them.
 End turn.

 Now watch your first manned mission take flight, and hope all goes well.
 This should give you a basic idea of how the game works.
 Remember that Mercury can only fly Orbital, EVA, and Duration B missions, which you should fly over the next several turns, unless you get a catastrophic failure.

 It's at about this point (while you're still flying Mercury) you should decide what you want to take to the Moon: Gemini, Apollo, XMS-2, or Jupiter; for this tutorial, you should probably choose Gemini or maybe Apollo.
 You will need at least a boosted Atlas to launch Gemini, at least a boosted Titan for Apollo.
 When the new capsule is fully researched, you'll need to start flying Duration, EVA, and Docking missions.

 You'll also want to develop the Ranger satellite and launch Lunar Flybys to accumulate lunar recon, which should usually be at least 65-70% before you fly a lunar pass.
-As you're able, develop a lunar module (Cricket for Gemini, Eagle for Apollo) and, if you're flying Gemini, develop the B-Kicker as well.
+As you're able, develop a lunar module (Cricket for Gemini, Eagle for Apollo or XMS-2) and, if you're flying Gemini, develop the B-Kicker as well.
+Meanwhile you also need to fly docking tests, mostly unmanned, to get your DM up to 70%+.
 When you've accomplished at least Duration C and your capsule is at Max Safety, fly a Lunar Pass.
 If you can afford it, develop the Saturn rocket.
 When you've done Duration D and a lunar pass and your capsule is at Max Safety, fly a Lunar Orbital.
 Following that, fly the lunar landing.
 If the Saturn is ready, fly a Historical landing; if not, either wait until it is or fly an EOR lunar landing.

 ## APPENDIX B